Foxy Ned Hanlon

 About the Book

-This is the first book-length biography of Ned Hanlon, a Hall of Famer but nonetheless underappreciated figure in baseball history.
+This is the first book-length biography of Ned Hanlon, a Hall of Famer but yet an underappreciated figure in baseball history.
 As a first generation Irish-American, Ned Hanlon left behind a childhood in the cotton mills to become a star player in the major leagues and the famous manager of the colorful 1890s Baltimore Orioles.
 He traveled the world on an all-star team and was a key member of the first attempt by baseball players to unionize, which led to the creation of the upstart Players’ League.

-He was an innovative and shrewd tactician whose strategies and ideas helped baseball transition from its rough infancy into the modern game we know today.
-As one of the premier baseball minds of his time, “Foxy Ned” also exerted a profound influence on the sport through the impressive managerial tree he established, which includes Hall of Fame managers such as John McGraw, Miller Huggins, and Connie Mack.
+Hanlon was an innovative and shrewd tactician whose strategies and ideas helped baseball transition from its rough infancy into the modern game we know today.
+As one of the premier baseball minds of his time, “Foxy Ned” also exerted a profound influence on the sport through the managerial tree he established, which includes Hall of Fame managers such as John McGraw, Miller Huggins, and Connie Mack.

 About the Author(s)